-Bailiffs and enforcement officers are appointed by a creditor to recover money that they are owed by a person or a business.
-A creditor will usually already have tried to recover the debt without success before employing the service of a bailiff or enforcement officer to collect the debt on their behalf.
+Bailiffs and enforcement officers are appointed by a creditor to recover money that a person or a business owes them.
+A creditor will usually already have tried to recover the debt without success before employing a bailiff or enforcement officer to collect the debt on their behalf.

-In the event of business debt, bailiffs do have the authority to take control of goods relating to your business which can be sold at auction to try to recover the amount owing to the creditor in question.
+In the event of business debt, bailiffs do have the authority to take control of goods relating to your business which can be sold at auction to recover the amount owed.

-If you don’t or can’t afford to pay straight away then assets will be secured at the business premises by the bailiff until they come to collect and you cannot sell or remove the assets from the premises.
+If you don’t or can’t afford to pay straight away, assets will be secured at the business premises by the bailiff until they can collect them.
+During this time, you cannot sell or remove the assets from the premises.

-If you can’t afford to pay all the debt at once, bailiffs may allow you to pay in instalments and you may be able to continue to use your assets during this time so your business can keep running.
-However, if you miss repayments of the debt then assets totalling the debt value will be taken as payment instead.
+If you can’t afford to repay all the debt at once, bailiffs may allow you to pay in instalments.
+You may be able to continue to use your assets during this time to keep your business running.
+However, if you miss repayments, then assets totalling the debt’s value will be taken as payment instead.

 What can a bailiff take?

-Bailiffs can only take certain items from your business when they take assets as a form of payment.
+Bailiffs can only take certain assets from a business as a form of payment.

-For a limited company, only items that belong to the company can be taken as the company is a separate legal entity from the directors who run it so their personal assets will not be affected.
+For a limited company, they can only take items that belong to the company as it is a separate legal entity from the directors who run it, meaning directors’ personal assets will not be affected.

 From a limited company, a bailiff can take:

-For sole traders, business debts are treated as personal debts, therefore, there is less distinction between business assets and personal assets that can be taken by a bailiff.
-Bailiffs can also take things belonging to you personally or jointly owned between you and a partner or another person (although are only entitled to use your share of the asset).
+For sole traders, business debts are treated the same as personal debts; therefore, there is less distinction between business assets and personal assets that a bailiff can take.
+Bailiffs can also take things belonging to you personally or jointly owned between you and a partner or another person (although they are only entitled to use your share of the asset).